Akshaya Patra Foundation

 The Akshaya Patra Foundation is an independent charitable trust registered under the Indian Trusts Act 1882 (Reg.
 No. 154).
-Headquartered in Bengaluru, Karnataka, the NGO serves as the implementing partner of the Government of India’s flagship PM POSHAN Abhiyaan, a school meal programme designed to improve the nutritional status of school-aged children nationwide.
-It was earlier known as the ‘National Programme for Mid-Day Meal in Schools’, popularly known as the Mid-Day Meal (MDM) Scheme.
+Headquartered in Bengaluru, Karnataka, the NGO serves as the implementing partner of the Government of India's flagship PM POSHAN Abhiyaan, a school meal programme designed to improve the nutritional status of school-aged children nationwide.
+It was earlier known as the 'National Programme for Mid-Day Meal in Schools', popularly known as the Mid-Day Meal (MDM) Scheme.

 Akshaya Patra is the largest NGO partner of the Government of India to implement the PM POSHAN Abhiyaan in government-run schools in India, a collaboration based on the public-private partnership (PPP) model.
 It is also one of the largest NGO-run school feeding programmes in the world.

-Since its inception, Akshaya Patra has cumulatively served over 4 billion meals.
+Since its inception, Akshaya Patra has cumulatively served over 5 billion meals.

 History

-Akshaya Patra was started in 2000 by feeding 1,500 children in five schools in Bengaluru, Karnataka, with the vision that no child in India shall be deprived of education because of hunger.
-The objective was to address the issue of classroom hunger and support the health and education of the children by providing them with hot, nutritious, and tasty mid-day meals.
+Akshaya Patra began in 2000, serving mid-day meals in five schools in Bengaluru, Karnataka, containing 1,500 children.
+The organization identifies its mission as not having children miss education due to hunger with the vision that no child in India shall be deprived of education because of hunger.

-When the Government of India’s flagship programme, the Mid-Day Meal (MDM) Scheme (now known as the PM POSHAN Abhiyaan) was launched in 2001, Akshaya Patra collaborated with the Ministry of Human Resource Development (MHRD), Government of India, and state governments to implement it.
+When the Government of India's Mid-Day Meal (MDM) Scheme (now known as the PM POSHAN Abhiyaan) was launched in 2001, Akshaya Patra collaborated with various levels of governments in its implementation.

 Programmes

-Mid-Day Meal Feeding

-Akshaya Patra strives to address the issue of classroom hunger and support children’s health and education by providing them nutritious mid-day meals every day.
-The Foundation serves over 2.25 million children through its network of kitchens in 78 locations in 16 states and 3 UTs, thus support their nutrition and education.
+The Foundation serves over 2.35 million children through kitchens in 76 locations in 16 states and 3 UTs: Andhra Pradesh, Assam, Chhattisgarh, Daman & Diu and Dadra & Nagar Haveli, Delhi, Goa, Gujarat, Jharkhand, Karnataka, Madhya Pradesh, Maharashtra, Odisha, Puducherry, Rajasthan, Tamil Nadu, Telangana, Tripura, Uttar Pradesh and Uttarakhand.

-ICDS Anganwadi Feeding

 In Vadodara and Surat in Gujarat, Ongole in Andhra Pradesh and Warangal in Telangana, Akshaya Patra implements the Anganwadi feeding programme to provide food to children in the age group of 3-6 in Anganwadis and pregnant women and lactating mothers in the area.
-Over 54,000 children and women benefit from the programme.
+As of 2014, 54,000 children and women were covered by the programme.

-Feeding Homeless Mothers

-In addition to school feeding, Akshaya Patra also runs a programme to feed homeless women living in ashrams in Vrindavan, thus ensuring their continued access to nourishing food and guaranteeing them a life of dignity and respect.
+In addition to school feeding, Akshaya Patra also runs a programme to feed homeless women living in ashrams in Vrindavan, and has provided food to affected people during natural disasters, including the COVID-19 Pandemic.
+During the pandemic, it served around 250 million meals.